 This isn’t aesthetic theatre.

-It works best when you come in as a reader, not a passenger.
+It works best when approached as a reader, not a passenger.